Food | Dishware

 Delightful earthenware that look exactly like fruits and vegetables!
 Slip-cast from molds made from real fruits and vegetables, the unique organic qualities of each fruit and vegetable comes through in each piece.
 Hand painted with nontoxic, food-safe glazes that reflect the bright colors of it’s edible inspiration.
 Made in the USA.

 Absolutely stunning plates and bowls made from recycled plate glass.
-"Plate glass (from windows, shelves, doors etc.) is usually excluded from most other recycling programs.
+“Plate glass (from windows, shelves, doors etc.) is usually excluded from most other recycling programs.
 Many recycling centers accept only bottle glass.
-To keep plate glass out of the waste stream, Recycled Glassworks creates products that are both functional and infused with a unique aesthetic."
-While you might not use these for everday dishware, each is a work of art and would be suitable for gifts or special occasions.
+To keep plate glass out of the waste stream, Recycled Glassworks creates products that are both functional and infused with a unique aesthetic… dishes made from window glass are safe to serve food on.
+Since glass is a non-porous material, it does not interact with food, unlike other materials (plastic, Styrofoam).
+Lead is not an ingredient used in the production of window glass.
+In my pieces, you will actually see the natural, aqua-green/blue tint of glass because no lead was added. “ While you might not use these for everday dishware, each is a work of art and would be suitable for gifts or special occasions.

 Hand-poured recycled glass dinnerware and giftware in eight luminous colors.
 I couldn’t resist purchasing two lavender bowls years ago in a gallery because they are just so beautiful, and I use them often as part of my everyday dishware.
 The business began in 1995 as a partnership between the Arcata Community Recycling Center in Humboldt County, California, and a group of local investors who wanted to develop an innovative plan for using crushed, recycled glass.
 The crushed glass is melted in furnaces, pigment is added, and the molten glass is pressed into bowls, plates, and glasses.
 A great example for other communities to follow.